-A Catholic church plans to host Louis Farrakhan for anti-Facebook speech.
-At least one Jewish group is not happy about it
+A Catholic church hosted Louis Farrakhan for an anti-Facebook speech.
+At least one Jewish group was not happy about it

 Facebook owns Instagram and its ban applies to both social media platforms.

-A staffer at St. Sabina said the church plans to livestream Farrakhan's speech on its website and Facebook page, despite the social media platform's ban.

-The Rev. Michael Pfleger, pastor of St. Sabina, said he has known and worked with Farrakhan for 30 years and has denounced Facebook for banning the controversial leader.
+The Rev. Michael Pfleger, pastor of Saint Sabina, said he has known and worked with Farrakhan for 30 years and has denounced Facebook for banning the controversial leader.

 "This is a free-speech issue," Pfleger told CNN.
 "I don't agree with everything Minister Farrakhan has said.
 I don't agree with anyone on everything, but we are in a dangerous time when we can no longer have dialogue without demonizing one another."